-TST field value in Control New command properties New command Device server action ACA established if new command terminates mode page Task attribute ^a NACA value ^b permitted during ACA ^c with a CHECK CONDITION status ACA task attribute n/a n/a Complete the command with ACA ACTIVE status. n/a 000b Any task attribute except the ACA task attribute Anv task 0 no Complete the command with BUSY status. n/a attribute except the 1 no Complete the command with ACA ACTIVE status. n/a 0 yes Process the command. no ^d yes Trocess the command. yes ^d ACA task 0 n/a Process an invalid task no attribute 1 n/a attribute condition as described in 5.12. yes 001b Any task attribute except the ACA task attribute 0 or 1 n/a Process the command. ^e See 5.8.2.
+TST field value in Control New command properties New command Device server action ACA established if new command terminates mode page Task attribute a NACA value b permitted during ACA c Device server action with a CHECK CONDITION status ACA task attribute n/a n/a Complete the command with ACA ACTIVE status. n/a 0 Any task no Complete the command with BUSY status. n/a 000b attribute except the ACA task 1 no Complete the command with ACA ACTIVE status. n/a attribute 0 yes Process the command. no d 1 yes yes d ACA task 0 Process an invalid task n/a attribute condition as no attribute 1 - 11/a described in 5.12. yes 001b Any task attribute except the ACA task attribute 0 or 1 n/a Process the command. e See 5.8.2.

-Table 52 - Handling for new commands received on non-faulted I T nexuses during ACA -------------------------------------- ---------------------------- ----------------------

-^a Task attributes are described in 8.4.
+Table 54 - Handling for new commands received on non-faulted I I_T nexuses during ACA -- ------------------------ a Task attributes are described in 8.4.

-^b The NACA bit is in the CONTROL byte in the CDB (see 5.2).
+b The NACA bit is in the CONTROL byte in the CDB (see 5.2).

-^c See 5.9.4.1.
+c See 5.9.4.1.

-^d If a permitted command terminates with CHECK CONDITION status, the existing ACA condition shall be cleared and the value of the NACA bit shall control the establishment of a new ACA condition.
+d If a permitted command terminates with CHECK CONDITION status, the existing ACA condition shall be cleared and the value of the NACA bit shall control the establishment of a new ACA condition.

-^e If the TST field in the Control mode page contains 001b, then commands received on a non-faulted I_T nexus shall be processed as if the ACA condition does not exist (see 5.8.2).
-In this case, the logical unit shall be capable of handling concurrent ACA conditions and sense data associated with each I_T nexus.
+e If the TST field in the Control mode page contains 001b, then commands received on a non-faulted I\T nexus shall be processed as if the ACA condition does not exist (see 5.8.2).
+In this case, the logical unit shall be capable of handling concurrent ACA conditions and sense data associated with each I\T nexus.